Rangamati District

-Rangamati District (রাঙ্গামাটি জেলা), officially Rangamati Hill District, is a district in south-eastern Chittagong Hill Tract of Bangladesh.
-It is a part of the Chattogram Division, and the town of Rangamati known as the capital of Chittagong Hill Tracts.
+Rangamati District (রাঙ্গামাটি জেলা), officially Rangamati Hill District, is a district in the south-eastern Chittagong Hill Tracts of Bangladesh.
+It is a part of the Chattogram Division.
+The town of Rangamati is known as the capital of the Chittagong Hill Tracts.
 By area, Rangamati is the largest district of the country.

 Geography

 Rangamati is located in the Chittagong Division.
 It is bordered by the Tripura state of India to the north, Bandarban District to the south, Mizoram State of India and Chin State of Myanmar to the east, and Khagrachari and Chittagong Districts to the west.
 Rangamati is the only district in Bangladesh with international borders with two countries: India and Myanmar.

 The area of the district is 6,116 km^{2} of which 1,292 km^{2} is riverine and 4,825 km^{2} is under forest vegetation.

 History

 Rangamati was a contesting ground for the kings of Tripura and Arakan.
-This region was ruled by the Mughal Empire after the Muslim conquest in 1566.
 In 1737, Sher Mosta Khan, a tribal leader, took refuge with the Mughals.
 Subsequently, the Chakma settlement began along with various other settlements of varying ethnicity.
 From 1760 to 1761, the area was leased to the East India Company.